 Conclusion

 Modern waterfront construction combines smart planning, strong foundations, erosion control, durable materials, and environmental stewardship.
-By integrating these practices, builders create structures that withstand waves, wind, and saltwater exposure while reducing shoreline wear.
+By integrating these coastal construction practices, builders create structures that withstand waves, wind, and saltwater exposure while reducing shoreline wear.
 These methods protect both communities and ecosystems, ensuring that waterfront areas remain safe, stable, and sustainable for the long term.